unicef/publicgoods-toolkit/community.md

 volunteers, who suffer high burnout rates.
 Of course, commercial participation can bring its own issues as noted below, including the potential to being prone to changing priorities more quickly than non-commercial participants.
-In fact, at least one open source stewardship organization has a rule that it will only accept projects as members if there is a sufficient diversity of employers across the project's individual maintainers.
+In fact, at least one open-source stewardship organization has a rule that it will only accept projects as members if there is a sufficient diversity of employers across the project's individual maintainers.
 Their logic is that if most of the